Expert in Hydrological Modelling

 - Provide technical support and oversight over flood modelling, mapping and assessment to be implemented by NEA for 11 basins of Georgia.
 Provide Regular technical and progress reporting to international Team leader for Multi-hazard Modelling and Mapping, UNDP CTA and PM., through:

-- A draft report of a detailed desk research and comparative analysis of flood practices both internationally and nationally that includes:
+A report of a detailed desk research and comparative analysis of flood practices both internationally and nationally (30 June 2021) that includes:

 - reports on stakeholder mapping, for flood hazard mapping, to identify main users and uses of avalanche hazard and the information (type and level of detail) that is required for each use.